OrhanYigitDurmaz/dpulogin/README.md

 # dpulogin
-Automatic Login For DPU Network for server deployments
+Automatic Login For DPU Network for server deployments on campus
 ## STILL IN DEVELOPMENT.
 DONT USE.